 Staying active manages arthritis pain

-Arthritis can turn everyday activities—like grocery shopping or even walking to the bathroom—into painful challenges.
+Arthritis can turn everyday activities into painful challenges.

 It’s enough to make some people give up and sit down.
 However, regular mild to moderate exercise, coupled with physical therapy if prescribed, can keep you active, reduce joint pain and restore flexibility.